dso6060/jdp/README.md

 **📋 Current Status:**
 - ✅ Core functionality working (JDP lookups)
-- ✅ Clean J-themed icons
+- ✅ Two-way communication system implemented
-- ✅ Optional webhook configuration
+- ✅ Optional webhook configuration for community contributions
 - ⚠️ Webhook setup requires manual Google Apps Script configuration
 - 🔄 Version 0.5.1 (latest)

 **🐛 Known Issues:**
 1. **Webhook Error Messages:** Users may see "Configure request endpoint first" - this is expected behavior when no webhook is configured
-2. **Icon Caching:** Chrome may cache old icons - refresh extension to see new J icon
-3. **Development Only:** This is a development version, not published to Chrome Web Store
+2. **Development Only:** This is a development version, not published to Chrome Web Store

 <br>